dwhiffing/fury/content/aar/nf/nf34_f69/body.md

 “Spooky inbound”.

-Aboard the S-3 the pilot looked out of the cockpit and saw an incredible sight; a Russkie sub ran aground!
+Aboard the S-3 the pilot looked out of the cockpit and saw an incredible sight; a Russkie sub ran aground\!
 No wonder the E-8 picked it up, it was beached on a Bahamas’ sandbar.
 Didn’t mean it didn’t need to die though and one quick Mk50 convinced the sailors of Vyborg that further attempts to save their ship was futile and soon the crew of the S-3 saw scores of Soviet submariners pour out of the hull to wait internment as POW’s.

 Strategy: